Herniated Disc

 Those who do receive a true cure are truly blessed, but are not typical.
 Most patients will suffer complications, poor results or re-herniation which ruin their results now or within 7 years.

-Advice Concerning Herniated Disc Procedures
+Herniated Disc Surgical Procedures

 All I hope for in the spinal surgery sector is a bit more honesty and openness about what to expect from any given procedure.
 In some cases, I do see this and appreciate the attitude displayed by these realistic surgeons.
 However, I also see many surgeons promising the world and delivering nothing but chronic, hellish misery.